๐Ÿ‘€ Unison at a glance

 helloWorld : '{IO, Exception} ()

-OraddyourhelloWorldprogram to the codebase and run it by packaging it up in a binary executable!
+Or enter update to add the helloWorld program to the codebase, then run it by packaging it up in a binary executable.

 $ ucm run.compiled helloFile.uc